Thamizhini-D/ISBN_validity_checker/README.md

 The 10th digit is assigned in a way that sum of all these 10 digits is divisible by 11.

 What this checker does is:
-- check is invalid characters are given
+- check if invalid characters are given
 - check if exactly 10 digits have been given.
 Informs if less or more digits have been given.
 - If exactly 10 digits have been given, it assign and multiplies each of those digits with its corresponding weighs.
 All these products are summed up and checked its divisibility by 11.
 - If its divisible, its evaluated as a valid ISBN number.
 Otherwise, the right "10th digit" is suggested in order to make it a valid ISBN number.